AWajid-S/AWS-Learning-Labs/assignment-1-vpc-networking/README.md

-# Assignment 1 — VPC & Networking
+# Project 1 — VPC & Networking

 ## Objective
 Design and deploy a custom AWS VPC with public and private subnets, configure secure internet access using an Internet Gateway and NAT Gateway, and deploy EC2 instances.